 Alongside Vodaphone, other partners of the IRFU include Aldi, Aviva, Lucozade Sport, Dove Men +Care, DHL, Aer Lingus, and of course local brand Guinness.
 These brands can all be associated with sports: buying snacks to have whilst watching with friends at home, boosting your energy to take part in sport yourself, traveling to watch it live, drinking a local brand whilst watching it socially, and so on.

 Sports sponsorship in Ireland: Who are Ireland’s biggest sporting heroes?

 What does this tell us?
-That if you’re looking to invest in sports sponsorship in Ireland you need to know who you want to reach, which fans are where, and as much detail as possible on ages, locations and specific interests.
-Prioritising this research and choosing your partner carefully will increase your chance of success.
+That if you’re looking to invest in sports sponsorship in Ireland you need to know who you want to reach, which fans are where, and as much detail as possible on ages, locations, and specific interests.
+Prioritizing this research and choosing your partner carefully will increase your chance of success.

 There might be a lot of answers to this question, but RTE sums it up well when it points out how sports sponsorship in Ireland “sells Irishness to the Irish” and that “as a totem for national identity, sport is less divisive than nationalist political rhetoric and more significant than the cultural ephemera ironically celebrated online.”